Ferencvárosi TC (ice hockey)

-Ferencvárosi Torna Club Jégkorong Szakosztály is a Hungarian ice hockey team that currently plays in the OB I bajnokság and in the Erste Liga.
+Ferencvárosi Torna Club Jégkorong Szakosztály is a Hungarian professional ice hockey team that currently plays in the OB I bajnokság and in the ICE Hockey League.
 They play their home games at Tüskecsarnok, located in Budapest.

 In 1950–1951 the club was named ÉDOSZ Budapest and from 1951 to 1957 it was named Budapesti Kinizsi.

 The team is part of the Ferencvárosi Torna Club sports organization.